dotnet/cli/Documentation/specs/runtime-configuration-file.md

     * Full list of [configuration properties](https://github.com/dotnet/coreclr/blob/master/Documentation/project-docs/clr-configuration-knobs.md) for CoreCLR.
     * `System.GC.Server` (old: `gcServer`) - Boolean indicating if the server GC should be used (Default: `true`).
     * `System.GC.Concurrent` (old: `gcConcurrent`) - Boolean indicating if background garbage collection should be used.
 * `framework` - Indicates the `name`, `version`, and other properties of the shared framework to use when activating the application including `applyPathes` and `rollForwardOnNoCandidateFx`.
-The presence of this section indicates that the application is a framework-dependent app.
+The presence of this section (or another framework in the new `frameworks` section) indicates that the application is a framework-dependent app.
 * `applyPatches` - When `false`, the framework version is strictly obeyed by the host.
 When `applyPatches` is unspecified or `true`, the framework from either the same or a higher version that differs only by the patch field will be used.
   * For example, if `version=1.0.1` and `applyPatches` is `true`, the host would load the shared framework from `1.0.{n}`, where `n >= 1`, but will not load from `1.1.0`, even if present.
 When `applyPatches` is `false`, the shared framework will be loaded from `1.0.1` strictly.
   * **Note:** This does not apply to `pre-release` versions; it applies only to `production` releases.
   * **Note:** This section should not exist self-contained applications because they do not rely upon a shared framework.
 * `rollForwardOnNoCandidateFx` - Determines roll-forward behavior of major and minor.
 Only applies to `production` releases.
 Values: 0(Off), 1 (roll forward on [minor]), 2 (Roll forward on [major] and [minor])
  See [roll-forward-on-no-candidate documentation](https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/roll-forward-on-no-candidate-fx.md) for more information.
+* `frameworks` - This is an optional array added in 3.0 that allows multiple frameworks to be specified.
+The `name`, `version`, `applyPatches` and `rollForwardOnNoCandidateFx` properties are available.
+The `framework` section is no longer necessary in 3.0, but if present is treated as if it was the first framework in the `frameworks` section.
+The presence of frameworks in this section (or the `framework` section) indicates that the application is a framework-dependent app.
+See the notes at the end of this document for more information.

 These settings are read by host (apphost or dotnet executable) to determine how to initialize the runtime.
 All versions of the host **must ignore** settings in this section that they do not understand (thus allowing new settings to be added in later versions).